-We're currently doing routine assessments of our buildings to determine how many may include asbestos containing materials (ACM).
+We're making routine assessments of our buildings to determine how many may include asbestos-containing materials (ACM).

 Contractors, who are specialists in hazardous substances, will check each building and test it for asbestos.
 If they find asbestos they will make recommendations on how and when it should be removed.